 Orthostatic vital signs and weights should be obtained in all patients presenting with dizziness or nausea, and vomiting or diarrhea, as well as Eating Disorder patients.

-Peak flow monitoring is done for new patients with current asthma history as baseline, and for all patients with URI complaint and history of asthma, as well as all patients with cough longer than 2 weeks or complaint of shortness of breath or wheezing.
-Oxygen saturation should be added if patient is symptomatic or falls in the yellow or red range in peak flow testing.
+Peak flow monitoring is done for new patients with current asthma history as baseline, and for all patients with URI complaint and history of asthma, as well as all patients with a cough of any duration or complaints of shortness of breath or wheezing.
+Oxygen saturation should also be done on these patients.

 It is generally up to the discretion of the treating clinician whether vital signs, or any particular vital sign, should be obtained.
 Nursing and medical assistant staff should query the treating clinician if unsure regarding what vital signs to do.
 As a general rule it is better to obtain vital signs unnecessarily than to fail to obtain vital signs when indicated.